 Cons: Hip roofs are more expensive to build than a gable roof.
 It’s a more complex design that requires more building materials.
 Also, if there are dormers built into the overall design of a hip roof, the additional seams and valleys can make it easier for potential water leaks to occur around dormers, if the roofing system is not properly installed or if the end-walls of a dormer are not properly flashed.

 Note: Proper construction and roof system maintenance is a must to prevent minor issues from turning into major problems.

-Suggested materials: Hip roofs, like gable roofs, can be covered with almost any type of roofing material, such as shingles, decra, mabati metal or tiles.
+Suggested materials: Hip roofs, like gable roofs, can be covered with almost any type of roofing material, such as shingles, decra, mabati or tiles.

 Simple Hip: The most common type of a hip roof.
 It has a polygon on two sides and a triangle on two other sides.
 The sides come together at the top to form a simple ridge.

 Cross Hipped: Similar to a cross gable roof.
 Use separate hip roofs on homes with different wings.
 The line where the two roofs meet is called a valley.